 - UE1 is the Target UE, and UEs 2 to n are Located UEs.

-- In step 10, the types of required location results is absolute solution, and the other UEs 2 to n are the candidate Located UE(s) if included.
+- In step 10, the type of required location results is absolute location, and the other UEs 2 to n are the candidate Located UE(s) if included.
 After LMF determines that the assistance of Located UE is needed for Target UE Positioning, LMF decides that Target UE or LMF selects Located UE, and SL-MT-LR request also includes the indication of Target UE/LMF selecting Located UE.
 LMF includes capabilities of each candidate Located UE in the request, if available, when Target UE selecting Located UE is indicated.